Data Boundary Definitions

 def validate_ssn(cls, v: str) -> str:

-raise ValueError("Invalid SSN format.
-Must be XXX-XX-XXXX and exclude restricted prefixes.")
+raise ValueError("Invalid SSN: must be XXX-XX-XXXX and exclude restricted prefixes")

 return v